The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 The last time I visited Portugal and Spain, I did it via a plane/train/bus combo, starting in Lisbon and finishing in Barcelona.
-On that trip, I swore that the next time I visited the Spanish and Portuguese coasts, I’d rent a car.
-I soon found out that rental fees plus insurance plus giant drop fees from the typical car rental companies in Europe like Avis, Hertz, Budget, EuropCar, AutoEurope and Sixt for 47 days were astronomical.
-I had to find a better way at a better price on a one-way rental in Europe.
+On that trip, I swore that the next time I visited the Spanish and Portuguese coasts, I’d rent a car with the best European car rental.

 We rented a brand new car for 47 days in Europe,